wagtail/outreachy/contributor-guide.md

 And now, we will want you to start using GitHub so we can review your progress over time, your research ahead of the application, and provide feedback.

-- [ ] Make a fork this repository, then add a new folder inside `2023/` with your name as the folder name.
+- [ ] Make a fork of [this repository](https://github.com/wagtail/outreachy/tree/main), then add a new folder inside `2023/` with your name as the folder name.
 Inside that folder, add a `README.md` file, and copy-paste the introduction you posted earlier.
 Submit this to our project as a pull request.
 - [ ] Read through GitHub’s [Markdown formatting documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 - [ ] Now make another pull request to your own README file, adding a Markdown table with links to:
   - [ ] Your GitHub profile